|

 How Do I Get My Dog To Stop Eating Molding?

 To stop your dog from eating molding, remove the temptation by blocking off access.
 Apply a safe deterrent on the molding.
 Consistently teach your dog the “leave it” command.
-Provide plenty of chewing alternatives.
-Consult a veterinarian for possible nutritional deficiencies or behavioral issues.

 Why Do Dogs Chew Skirting Boards?